-Event-driven cameras are exciting technology that do not acquire full images like traditional cameras, but record only intensity changes when they occur.
-The International Centre for Neuromorphic Systems at Western Sydney University has been adapting them to perform Neuromorphic space imaging.
+One application of computational imaging is in the field of event-driven cameras, which are exciting technology that do not acquire full images like traditional cameras, but record only intensity changes when they occur.
+The International Centre for Neuromorphic Systems(opens in a new window) at Western Sydney University has been adapting them to perform Neuromorphic space imaging.

 What does the scholarship provide?

 - Domestic candidates will receive a tax-free stipend of $30,000(AUD) per annum for up to 3 years to support living costs, supported by the Research Training Program (RTP) Fee Offset.